How to Onboard New Developers — A Complete Checklist for 2023

 The US Bureau of Labor Statistics compiled by CompTIA indicates that the employer job postings for tech or IT roles reached an all-time high of 623,627 sometime this year, followed by new hiring in software development.
 What’s more, tech-driven companies in various industries can onboard as many as 22,800 talents within a month.

-However, hiring is one thing, onboarding is different altogether.
+However, global hiring trends is one thing, onboarding is different altogether.
 How you do it determines whether you’ll retain the new employee and get the most out of them.
 That said, here is a complete guide for onboarding development teams in 2023 and beyond.
 Keep reading to stay updated.

 Pre-Onboarding Process: Crucial Points and Pitfalls